ohampro/ohampro.github.io/_ideas/smart-city.md

 keywords: smart city, cities, Urban Futurist
 techAndTools: ""
 nextProject: "neoterra-cities"
-excerpt: "Envision a world where every object, from household appliances to public infrastructure,
-    is interconnected and responsive to your commands and queries through your smartphone.
-    Whether it's adjusting the thermostat, checking the availability of parking spaces, or even engaging with public transportation systems, the possibilities are limitless."
+excerpt: "Spearheaded a smart city project where every object, from household appliances to public infrastructure, is interconnected and responsive to commands and queries through a smartphone.
+Whether it's adjusting the thermostat, checking the availability of parking spaces, or engaging with public transportation systems, the possibilities are limitless."
 ---

 <div class="mt-4"><i>Synopsis of the</i></div>